MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/whats-new/archived/live-whats-new-archived-nav.md

 ---
-title: What's New for older releases
+title: What's New for older releases of Xbox Live
-description: What's New for releases prior to 2017.
+description: What's New for releases of Xbox Live prior to 2017.
-kindex: What's New for older releases
+kindex: What's New for older releases of Xbox Live
+layout: LandingPage
+ms.topic: navigation
 author: mikehoffms
 ms.author: v-mihof
-ms.topic: navigation
-layout: LandingPage
 ms.prod: gaming
 ms.technology: xboxlive
 ms.localizationpriority: medium